+Cellars Visually inspected where there was a safe and purposebuilt access.
+There is a cellar below the main property accessed via a timber door at the gable end.
+The area has a concrete floor and stone walls and is also heated.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Electricity is from the mains grid with the fuse box and meter located within a hall inspection cupboard.
-There are also solar panels on the flat roof extension providing electricity to the property.
-Gas There is no mains gas supply to the subject property.
+Electricity is from the mains grid with circuit breaker consumer units and meters located within an under stair cupboard within the main property and the garage for the annex.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Gas is from the mains supply with meters located within the cellar for the main property and an external inspection box for the annex.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Cold water is from the public main and where seen, plumber fittings were of copper and PVC pipework.
-Sanitary fittings comprise a two piece suite within the cloakroom and a five piece suite within the bathroom, along with a wash hand basin within a bedroom.
-Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Cold water is from the public main and where seen, plumbing fittings were of copper and PVC pipework.
+Sanitary fittings comprise a three piece suite within the bathrooms of both the main house and the annex.

+Heating and hot water

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

-Heating is provided by a pellet fed biomass boiler system located within the garage, which serves the central heating system via steel radiators.
-Hot water appears to be via tanks located within the garage and a landing cupboard.
-Drainage Drainage covers etc. were not lifted.
-Neither drains nor drainage systems were tested.
-All foul and surface water drainage is assumed to be to the main public sewer.
+Heating is provided by a gas combination boiler for both the main house and the annex located within the cellar and annex kitchen respectively.